lutrov/chartis/README.md

 ## Documentation

-This plugin automatically outputs "page", "post", "product", "course" post types but also provides an API to customise which post types get included.
+This plugin automatically outputs "page", "post", "product" and "course" post types but also provides an API to customise which post types get included.
 See this example:

 	// ---- Change the Chartis plugin custom post types to include in the sitemap. add_filter('chartis_post_types', 'custom_chartis_post_types_filter');